sheenamt/devops-101-workshop/README.md

 ### [Intro to DevOps](https://github.com/katcosgrove/devops-101-workshop/blob/master/docs/intro.md)
 - What is the definition of DevOps?
+-- Union of developer team and the IT operations team -- Faster deployments, less bad deployments, faster recovery of good deployments
 - What does DevOps mean for developers?
+-- Code needs to be written so its modular, microservices vs monolithic -- Know a bit about containers but don't need to be an expert in docker/kubernetes -- Merging/pull main often.
+Tons of small changes, no more giant changes -- Build and unit tests should run with every commit automatically
 - What is all of this jargon?
+-- Glossary in docs folder

 ### [Artifactory Module](https://github.com/katcosgrove/devops-101-workshop/blob/master/docs/artifactory.md)
 - What is binary repository manager?
+-- used to manage and build artifacts regardless of tech (not source control)
 - What are build artifacts?
+-- any object produced by software development. compiled binary, source code, container images, dependencies
 - Why might you need to manage your build artifacts?
+--
 - Binary repository setup in Artifactory
     - Docker
     - PyPi